acdh-oeaw/vocabseditor/README.md

-# ACDH Vocabularies Editor
+# Vocabseditor

 ## About

-The purpose of ACDH Vocabularies Editor is to provide a service for collaborative work on controlled vocabularies development.
+The purpose of the Vocabseditor is to provide a service for collaborative work on controlled vocabularies development.

-The editor follows **SKOS data model** for the main elements of a controlled vocabulary. **Dublin core** schema is used to capture the metadata (such as date created, date modified, creator, contributor, source and other) about each element.
-Each Concept Scheme can be downloaded in **RDF/XML** and *Turtle* formats as well as each individual Concept.
+The editor follows **SKOS data model** for the main elements of a vocabulary.
+The **Dublin core** schema is used to capture the metadata (such as date created, date modified, creator, contributor, source and other) about each element.
+Each concept scheme can be downloaded in **RDF/XML** and *Turtle* format as well as each individual concept.

-**The user management** system allows a user to share a created Concept Scheme with other users (called 'curators') to create new, edit and delete Concepts and Collections within this Concept Scheme.
-Each user can find a summary of her/his latest activity on user's page.
+**The user management** system allows a user to share a concept scheme she/he created with other users (called 'curators') to create new, edit and delete concepts and collections within this concept scheme.
+Each user can find a summary of their latest activity on user's page.

 ## Technical setup